Olaifa1/The-Inventory-management-Project/README.md

 📌 Purpose: Manages inventory supply transactions, allowing users to record purchases from suppliers.

 🛠 Key Functionalities:

-✅ Display all supply transactions from the database.
+✅ Display all supply transactions from the database. <br>
 ✅ Add a new supply transaction (records new product supply from a supplier).
 ✅ Delete an existing transaction by Transaction ID.
 ✅ Validate supplier and product names before adding a transaction.